lszxb/stunclient-py/README.md

 # stunclient-py
-This is a STUN client writen by python3.
+This is a STUN client written by python3.